Citizen and Republican Movement

-The Citizen and Republican Movement (French: Mouvement républicain et citoyen) is a political party in France.
-The party replaced in 2002 the Citizens' Movement (Mouvement des citoyens, MDC) founded by Jean-Pierre Chevènement, who left the Socialist Party (PS) in 1993 due to his opposition to the Gulf War and to the Maastricht Treaty.
-It is a Eurosceptic party with leftist aspirations.
+The Citizen and Republican Movement (French: Mouvement républicain et citoyen) is a left-wing political party in France.
+The party replaced the Citizens' Movement (Mouvement des citoyens, MDC) in 2002.
+The previous party was founded by Jean-Pierre Chevènement, who left the Socialist Party (PS) in 1993 due to his opposition to the Gulf War and to the Maastricht Treaty.
+It is a Eurosceptic and sovereigntist party that strongly opposes European integration and promotes the "multipolar order" instead; the party argues that the United States of America holds a hegemonic position over the international markets and relations, and seeks to replace that with an order where no major power would dominate.
+The party criticizes the European Union for its capitalist policies, and is completely opposed to proposals to centralize or federalize the European Union.